Skip to main content

 Vocational skills competitions for disabled people and professionals requiring special support promote worldwide awareness and appreciation of vocational special needs education and increase cooperation between educational institutions and workplaces.
 There is no age limit for the competition.
 The international Abilympics competition is held every four years.

 Skills Finland joined International Abilympic Federation in 2005.
 Finland participated in the Abilympics competition for the first time in Japan in 2007.
-The official representative of Skills Finland at the International Abilympic Federation, and member in Executive Committee of IAF is Skills Finland board member Petteri Ora of the Kiipula Foundation.
+The official representative of Skills Finland at the International Abilympic Federation, and member in Executive Committee of IAF, is Development Director Petteri Ora from Kiipula Foundation.

 Finland’s goal in the International Abilympics is the development of excellence in vocational special needs education skills and the strengthening of internationalisation.